-What are the marketing tactics you must avoid?
+What are the arrogant tactics you must avoid in marketing?

 Today any business owner understands the importance of having a strong presence.
 Making your business available to your potential customers is the first and foremost task for your marketing team.